jrpool/singlepropertysite/README.md

   - Responsive design
   - Accessible design

-The tools used in the implementation include HTML, CSS, JavaScript, and [Bootstrap][bs].
+The tools used in the implementation include HTML, CSS, JavaScript, [Bootstrap][bs] (which in turn has JQuery and Popper as dependencies).

 ## Contributing